Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-share-or-send-multiple-photos-from-whatsapp-to-email.md

 ## Additional Tips for Sharing Photos from WhatsApp to Email -

 1. **Consider compressing the photos before sending, especially if sharing a large number of images** – To reduce file size and make it easier to send multiple photos, consider using image compression apps available for both Android and iOS platforms.
-2. **If the recipient doesn't have WhatsApp, you can save the photos to your phone first and then attach them to an email manually** – Save the desired photos from WhatsApp to your device's local storage.
-Then, compose a new email and manually attach the saved photos from your phone's gallery or file manager.
+Here is an online [image compressor](https://www.iloveimg.com/compress-image) that you can use.
-3. **If you encounter any difficulties sending photos from WhatsApp to email, double-check your email settings** – Verify that the recipient's email address is correct and ensure that your email account is configured to accept attachments.
+2. **If you encounter any difficulties sending photos from WhatsApp to email, double-check your email settings** – Verify that the recipient's email address is correct and ensure that your email account is configured to accept attachments.
 Review your email app's settings to make any necessary adjustments.
-4. **Stay mindful of the file size limitations imposed by your email service provider** – Large attachments may need to be sent in multiple emails or using a file-sharing service like Google Drive or Dropbox.
+3. **Stay mindful of the file size limitations imposed by your email service provider** – Large attachments may need to be sent in multiple emails or using a file-sharing service like [Google Drive](https://www.google.com/drive/) or [Dropbox](https://www.dropbox.com/).
 Consider using such services for more convenient photo sharing if the file size exceeds the email attachment limit.

 By following these detailed steps and utilizing the provided tips, you'll be able to share multiple photos from WhatsApp to email with ease, ensuring a smooth and efficient photo-sharing experience.
 Have a nice day! :sparkles: